YoshiyukiKono/cloudera-demo-env/README.md

 # Cloudera Demo Environment

 Since CDP Data Center was released at the end of 2019, CDH should be replaced by CDP Data Center for most use cases, an exception of which is Cloudera Data Science Workbench.
-Therefore the other scripts are not maintained but you can find them [here](./inactive/)
+Therefore the other scripts are not maintained but you can find them [here](./inactive/).

+This is for non-Production purposes only.
+Don't use for Production.

 ## Prerequisites for the Environment

-### Install Scripts
+### Cluster Configurations
-Install scripts of Cloudera Demo cluster on the cloud environment.
-This is for Demo purposes only.
-Don't use for production.

-- These scripts install and deploy the following demo environment automatically.
   - Cloudera Data Science Workbench: CDH Secure Cluster + Cloudera Data Science Workbench + DNS configuration for CDSW
        - `c6_3_2-cdsw1_6_1-secure.conf` (CDSW 1.6.1 Trial + Cloudera Enterprise 6.3.2 Trial)
   - Cloudera Data Science Workbench: CDH Unsecure Cluster + Cloudera Data Science Workbench + DNS configuration for CDSW
        - `c6_3_2-cdsw1_6_1-unsecure.conf` (CDSW 1.6.1 Trial + Cloudera Enterprise 6.3.2 Trial)

   - Cloudera Data Science Workbench with GPU : CDH Cluster (with minimum features) + Cloudera Data Science Workbench with GPU settings + DNS configuration for CDSW
        - `c6_3_2-cdsw1_6_1-gpu-minimum.conf` (CDSW 1.6.1 Trial + Cloudera Enterprise 6.3.2 Trial)

-- I only tested on following environments
+I only tested on following environments

 - AWS ap-northeast-1 (Tokyo) region
 - CentOS 7.4 (not tested on RHEL)
 - Cloudera Altus Director on Mac/Linux (See below for details)

 ### Requirements